12 Chinese Proverbs and Idioms About Family

 The proverbs and idioms below reflect the historical centrality of the family to Chinese cultural life, and they also indicate just how multidimensional this notion is.

 Some sayings, particularly those expressing intimacy and support of family relationships, will find a place in the hearts of modern readers.
 Other proverbs, particularly those relating to the plight of women and the conditions of marriage, will perhaps make the modern reader uncomfortable.

 History is sometimes wonderful, sometimes terrible and always complicated, and Chinese history is no different.
-China’s evolving attitudes towards the family are recorded in these proverbs.
+These proverbs record China’s evolving attitudes towards the family.